 Billy defeating a giant Halloween monster by simply eating it (the monster itself was made entirely out of candy).

-General Skarr manages to get one in Underfist.
-The team has been defeated, Skarr, beingSkarr, has betrayed the good guys to the Big Bad The Easter Bunny, and all hope seems lost.
-Then, suddenly, Skarr betrays the Big Bad, and saves the day.
-Turns out, if you're only good at betraying others, that's still a power that can be used for good instead of evil.
+General Skarr manages to get one.
+The team has been defeated, Skarr, beingSkarr, has betrayed the good guys to Bun-Bun and all hope seems lost.
+Then, suddenly, Skarr betrays Bun-Bun, and saves the day.
+Turns out, if you're good at betraying others, that's still a power that can be used for good instead of evil.